igor1309/igor1309.github.io/Content/articles/2022/2022-08-20-fastlane-screenshots.md

 # CHECK GRAMMARLY

-Manually managing _screenshots_ and _app previews_ for your app is quite a pain.
+Manually managing _screenshots_ and _[app previews](https://developer.apple.com/app-store/app-previews/)_ for your app is quite a pain.
 You have to provide at least one screenshot for every device size and app previews are optional.
+(App Radar has a [nice summary](https://appradar.com/blog/ios-app-screenshot-sizes-and-guidelines-for-the-apple-app-store) of guidelines and requirements.)

 The good thing is that the number of device sizes is smaller than the number of all iPhones and iPads (plus Watches, plus Apple TVs) - take a look at [Screenshot specifications](https://help.apple.com/app-store-connect/#/devd274dd925) and [App preview specifications](https://help.apple.com/app-store-connect/#/dev4e413fcb8), but still it’s 🤯 for manual work.